kgdx22/Security-Onion-Lab/README.md

 * Designed and configured a home lab using virtualization technologies (Virtualbox, VMware), gaining practical hands-on experience

 * Deployed and secured various operating systems (Windows, Linux) and servers, enhancing technical skills

-* Used Active Directory domain services to create certificates and promote the server to a domain controller
+* Used Windows Server Manager to create certificates and perform necessary tasks to set up a domain controller

 * Collected and analyzed network traffic logs from Security Onion in Splunk, practicing correlating alerts with specific incidents and threat patterns
  <br>